-Today, as the world turns, my faith in God only grows stronger, my children and my friends and my faith are my fortress, and my husband has betrayed his faith and thus has subjected me to the bowels of divorce.
+Today, as the world turns, my faith in God only grows stronger, while my children, my friends and my faith are my fortress.
+But life has a funny way of tickling us with trials and my husband has chosen to betray his faith, his vows and his covenant, filing for divorce.

 And I sing, “It is well, it is well, with my soul.”